Splat/CMBlog/README.md

 =======================================================================================================
-ACCESS - The object which tells the application whether a logged in user is an admin or not.
+ACCESS: The object which tells the application whether a logged in user is an admin or not.
 This will eventually become a list of permissions and have a full permissioning system.
 =======================================================================================================
 {